Building a career: Centre High students get a taste of architecture

-He is one of several architects working with the RAIC Centre for Architecture at Athabasca University (AU) to offer a dual-credit course in partnership with the Edmonton Public School Board (EPSB)—the two-week Design Fundamentals Dual Credit Summer Camp for students who want to spend part of their summer learning about the profession.
+He is one of several architects working with the RAIC Centre for Architecture, part of the Faculty of Science and Technology at Athabasca University (AU), to offer a dual-credit course in partnership with the Edmonton Public School Board (EPSB)—the two-week Design Fundamentals Dual Credit Summer Camp for students who want to spend part of their summer learning about the profession.

 This partnership between AU and EPSB gives students the opportunity to take a university-level course with RAIC Centre for Architecture Chair Dr. Douglas MacLeod, instructor Cynthia Dovell, hear presentations from award-winning architects, tour interesting buildings, and do a variety of hands-on exercises to put what they have learned into action.